There’s no big secret that sunset photography is popular. What’s not to love about a beautifully pink or dramatically red sky?

 Instead, you need to arrive at the location early and stay late.
 This will drastically increase the likelihood of returning home with great images.

 Exactly how early you should arrive depends on the location.
-If it’s one that you’ve never visited before, you want to arrive extra early to explore the area and find the best compositions.
-If it’s your local spot that you frequently visit, you might not need as much time exploring, so you just need to be all set up before the best light arrives.
+If it’s one that you’ve never visited before, you want to arrive extra early so you have enough time to explore the area and find the best compositions.
+If it’s your local go-to, you might not need as much time.
+In that case, you just need to be all set up before the best light arrives (though it’s not a bad idea to shoot through the different phases of a setting sun either)

 #2 Know the Sun’s Position

-There’s certainly a fair bit of luck involved in sunset photography but there are some factors you should pay attention to in order to increase the chances of capturing impactful images.
+There certainly is a fair bit of luck involved in sunset photography but there are some factors you should pay attention to in order to increase the chances of capturing impactful images.
 The sun’s position is one of them.

 Knowing where the sun will be during sunrise or sunset is important in order to get an idea of what the light will do.
 It means you know whether your main subject will be bathed in light or left in the shadow.
 Knowing how the light affects the landscape will better prepare you for what’s to come.